mkhira2/shadowizard/README.md

 # What is this?

 Get perfect shadows every time for the non-designer.
+As seen on [npm](https://www.npmjs.com/package/kenji_shadowizard)!

 # Installation